CleverTap/clevertap-ios-sdk/StarterProject/Pods/CleverTap-iOS-SDK/README.md

          end
          ```

-        If your main app is also a watchOS Host, and you wish to capture custom events from your watchOS app, add this (instead of the basic SDK):
+        If your main app is also a watchOS Host, and you wish to capture custom events from your watchOS app, set the `CLEVERTAP_HOST_WATCHOS` Preprocessor Macro in your Xcode build settings and add this:

-        ```
-        target 'YOUR_TARGET_NAME' do
-            pod 'CleverTap-iOS-SDK', :subspecs => ['HostWatchOS']
-        end
-        ```

-        and this:

         ```
         target 'YOUR_WATCH_EXTENSION_TARGET_NAME' do